CharlieMallon/MilestoneProject1/README.md

 ## Features

+-   ### Current Features

     -   The site is designed to be responsive across all device sizes and screens.
     -   Interactive elements

+-   ### Future Features

+    -   Blog for rebecca to share thoughts and encouragement.
+    -   Message Board for customer interaction.

 ## Technologies Used